fluent-ci-templates/fluentci-docs/docs/examples/languages/python.md

 fluentci run python_pipeline
 ```

-## Add python Pipeline to your project
+## Add Python Pipeline to your project

-Run the following command to add python pipeline to your project:
+Run the following command to add Python pipeline to your project:

 ```bash
 fluentci init -t python